dikamjit-borah/Phonebook/README.md

 # Phonebook
-A Java Phonebook console application
+A Java Phonebook console application to perform operations on contacts object to Insert, Update, Search, Display and Copy contacts using fundamental concepts of OOP.